microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-filteringprofile.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Associates network access policies with Entra ID Conditional Access policies, so that access policies can be applied to users and groups.
+Associates network access policies with Microsoft Entra ID Conditional Access policies, so that access policies can be applied to users and groups.

 Inherits from [microsoft.graph.networkaccess.profile](../resources/networkaccess-profile.md).